microsoft/BotBuilder-V3/bot-framework-faq.md

 The Bot Directory is a public directory of all the bots registered through the Bot Connector.
 Users can discover, try, and add bots to their favorite conversation experiences from the [Bot Directory] (http://bots.botframework.com).

 ## Why should I write a bot?
-The Conversational User Interface or CUI, has arrived.
+The Conversational User Interface, or CUI, has arrived.

 A plethora of chit-chat bots are offering to do things for us in our various communication channels like Skype and Twitter.
 A series of personal agent services have emerged that leverage machines, humans or both to complete tasks for us (x.ai, Clara Labs, Fancy Hands, Task Rabbit, Facebook “M” to name a few).